TSKoduru/GRANT/README.md

 - **Homography-based workspace calibration** — 4 ArUco markers on a mat, jogged to with the arm itself, give a pixel → millimeter map in 5 minutes to ~2 mm accuracy

 **AI PC — the researcher host.** The  AI PC runs the researcher loop, the trial runner, and the LLM backend.

-**FPGA — vision segmentation accelerator.** HSV color segmentation is the per-frame hot path that finds the object in every trial image.
-We offload it to an AMD FPGA streaming pipeline so the perception loop keeps up with camera framerate while the CPU is busy doing planner + researcher work.
-The FPGA takes raw camera frames and emits object-center pixel coordinates; everything downstream (homography, scoring, LLM context) runs off that stream.

-### Smart Home / City Theme + Espressif ESP32 Dashboard (Espressif Track)

-A household or city-scale robot meets an endless variety of objects — groceries, packages, laundry, parcels on a curb.
-G.R.A.N.T. is the control layer that makes an at-home or curbside manipulator viable.

 ### Ford Novel Gripper Challenge (Ford Track)